 I have so many questions.
 If you can order a customized virtual woman, why would you get exactly the one that’s advertised sky-high?!
-More important: Wouldn’t this hologram thing let its producer – in this case: the baddies – easily track the life of its man and his whereabouts?!
+More important: Wouldn’t this hologram thing let its producer – in this case: the baddies – easily track the life of its owner and his whereabouts?!
 And yet Ryan Gosling takes this virtu-gal on his journey to find Deckard?!

 When he finds him, Gosling – by that time I had gotten quite tired of his eternal Drive face – hangs out a while in Deckard’s post-Vegas crib with his virtual boo.
 Again, what’s the point?!
 Aren’t there more urgent matters at hand?!
 My guess is it’s just so mad Xenia Onatopp can come and kill her, stomping out her final “I love” in classic mid-“you”.

 Then there’s the Tyrell of Blade Runner 2049: A super chic and blind Jared Leto.
 Blind.
 Really?!
 Dude, you’re supposed to be the richest mofo in all of the universes.
 You’re cultivating people in giant plastic bags and then kill them off for fun while waxing lyrical about your god-like abilities – and you can’t even get a proper set of eyes for yourself?!